GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

 To prevent involuntary overwrites of the currently deployed instance (in case a newer version of the same package is found during regular OS updates), it is recommended to disable the Gluu repositories added previously after initial installation:

-- CentOS/RHEL: `/etc/yum.repos.d/Gluu.repo` needs to be edited
+For CentOS/RHEL:

-with `enabled=1` clause changed to "enabled=0"
+`/etc/yum.repos.d/Gluu.repo` needs to be edited so that the `enabled=1` clause is changed to `enabled=0`

-- Ubuntu/Debian: `/etc/apt/sources.list.d/gluu-repo.list`
+For Ubuntu/Debian:

-needs to be edited to comment out all Gluu-related repos.
+`/etc/apt/sources.list.d/gluu-repo.list` needs to be edited to comment out all Gluu-related repos.

 ## Run `setup.py`